ku-nlp/WikipediaAnnotatedCorpus/README.md

 | test  |            200 |            775 |         11,123 |                 800 |           2,872 |                     2,534 |
 | total |          1,444 |          5,750 |         82,776 |               5,454 |          22,047 |                    18,450 |

-## Format of the corpus annotated with annotations of morphology, named entities, dependencies, predicate-argument structures, and coreferences
+## Format of the annotation

-Annotations of this corpus are given in the following format.
+Annotations of this corpus are given in the following format (a.k.a. the KNP format).

 ```text
 # S-ID:wiki000010000-1